At least 36 dead on Maui as fires burn through Hawaii, county reports

 The fire took the island by surprise, leaving behind burned-out cars on once busy streets and smoking piles of rubble where historic buildings had stood in Lahaina Town, which dates to the 1700s and has long been a favorite destination for tourists.
 Crews battled blazes in several places on the island Wednesday, and the flames forced some adults and children to flee into the ocean.

 At least 36 people have died, according to a statement from Maui County late Wednesday that said no other details were available on the deaths.
-Officials said earlier that 271 structures were damaged or destroyed and dozens of people injured.
+Maui County officials add more than 270 structures, including an iconic 120-year-old building on Front Street in Lahaina Town, have been either damaged or destroyed.

 Lahaina residents Kamuela Kawaakoa and Iiulia Yasso described a harrowing escape under smoke-filled skies Tuesday afternoon.
 The couple and their 6-year-old son got back to their apartment after a quick dash to the supermarket for water, and only had time to grab a change of clothes and run as the bushes around them caught fire.